Learn about self-isolation and self-monitoring, what to do if you get sick, and how to prevent the spread of COVID-19.

 - At least 10 days have passed since the start of your symptoms, AND

 - Your fever is gone without the use of fever-reducing medications (e.g. Tylenol, Advil), AND

 - You are feeling better (e.g. improvement in runny nose, sore throat, nausea, vomiting, diarrhea, fatigue).

 Coughing may persist for several weeks, so coughing alone does not require you to continue to isolate.
-If you are unsure whether your symptoms are related to allergies or an infection, then self-isolation is recommended.
+If you are unsure whether your symptoms are related to allergies or an infection, check with your health care provider.

 Sometimes people with COVID-19 have mild illness, but their symptoms may suddenly worsen in a few days.
 If your symptoms worsen or you become short of breath, call your family physician or nurse practitioner for immediate medical attention.
 If you are unable to reach your regular care provider, seek care in an Urgent & Primary Care Centre (UPCC) or Emergency Department.

 If you became ill after being in contact with a confirmed case or arriving from outside of Canada, continue to self-isolate for 14 days or 10 days after symptoms started, whichever is longer.For more information, please visit our If you are Sick page.

 It is better if those you live with can stay somewhere else, especially if they have a weak immune system or chronic health conditions.
 If you need to share a home, stay and sleep in a room with good airflow that is away from others.
 Use a separate bathroom if you can.
 Wear a face mask (surgical/procedure mask) if you are in the same room with anyone.
 Avoid face-to-face contact; friends or family can drop off food outside your room or home.
 If you are a caregiver to someone who has tested positive for COVID-19 or has respiratory symptoms see this guide.